 - And Then There Were None: General John MacArthur's reputed crime was sending his wife's lover, who was one of his subordinates during World War 1, on a suicide mission in a ploy to get rid of him.
 He grows to regret his action years later.

-- In Altered Carbon episode "Fallen Angel", Kovacs is seduced by his trillionaire retainer Laurens Bancroft's wife Miriam and Coitus Ensues.
+- In Altered Carbon episode "Fallen Angel", Kovacs is seduced by his trillionaire retainer Laurens Bancroft's wife Miriam and they have sex.
 This creates tension in his relationship to Bancroft later in the series.

 - This forms a major subplot in season 4 of The Sopranos, when there is massive Unresolved Sexual Tension between Tony's underling Furio and Tony's wife Carmella.
 They never consummate it, but Furio does consider murdering Tony before skipping the country and going back to Italy.
 When Tony finds out, he has a contract put out on him.